Echoes of the Eagle

 INNOVATION

-As part of these celebrations, year 9 students from Ysgol Bro Gwaun created this beautiful shadow puppet animation to tell the story and share the history of White-tailed Eagles in Wales.
-This animation has been a huge part of our ‘Echoes of the Eagle’ Art Exhibition and has been used to premier the celebrations!
-Echoes of the Eagle was created by students at Ysgol Bro Gwaun and Smallworld Theatre, written by Durrell’s Education and Outreach Officer, Krystal King.
-Check out this innovative work!
+As part of the celebrations, Year 9 students from Ysgol Bro Gwaun created a beautiful shadow-puppet animation that tells the story and history of White-tailed Eagles in Wales.
+This animation became a central feature of our ‘Echoes of the Eagle’ Art Exhibition and was used to premiere the celebrations.
+Echoes of the Eagle was developed by students at Ysgol Bro Gwaun and Smallworld Theatre, with a script written by our Education and Outreach Officer, Krystal King.